zhangshengjie/ionic-docs/docs/developer-resources/guides/first-app-v4/ios-android-camera.md

 ---
-previousText: 'Your First Ionic App'
-previousUrl: '/docs/developer-resources/guides/first-app-v4/your-first-app'
-nextText: 'Creating a Photo Gallery'
-nextUrl: '/docs/developer-resources/guides/first-app-v4/creating-photo-gallery-device-storage'
+title: Android, iOS, and the Camera - Oh My!
 ---

-# Android, iOS, and the Camera - Oh My!

 Previously, we got an Ionic app up and running locally in a web browser.
 Now, let’s get it onto your iOS or Android device, then start building the photo gallery feature.